scrabbletank/farhome-rules/rulesdoc.md

 Turn yourself or another creature or object invisible.
 Make a spellcasting roll against 2 terrible dice.
 On success the target becomes completely invisible while standing still.
 Moving causes a barely noticeable shimmer to the target.
 Creatures can make a perception check against your spellcasting to see a moving creature, spotting them on success.
 Attacks against an invisible creature add 2 terrible dice to their attack rolls.

-Add a proficiency die to your spellcasting roll, and you may target an additional creature for every level above 4th.
+Add an enhanced die to your spellcasting roll, and you may target an additional creature for every level above 4th.
 When targeting multiple creatures add a Terrible die for each creature targeted past the 1st.